Generic name: hydromorphone (oral) [ HYE-droe-MOR-fone ]

-Hydromorphone is used to treat moderate to severe pain.
+Hydromorphone is an opioid medication used to treat moderate to severe pain.

-The extended-release form of this medicine is for around-the-clock treatment of moderate to severe pain.
-This form of hydromorphone is not for use on an as-needed basis for pain.
+The extended-release form of hydromorphone is for around-the-clock treatment of moderate to severe pain, not for use on an as-needed basis for pain.

 Hydromorphone may also be used for purposes not listed in this medication guide.

-You should not take this medicine if you have ever had an allergic reaction to hydromorphone or other narcotic medicines, or if you have:
+You should not take hydromorphone if you have ever had an allergic reaction to hydromorphone or other narcotic medicines, or if you have:

 severe asthma or breathing problems;